Stop Shipping Laptops: The Hidden Bottleneck in Scaling Regulated Workforces

 Why Contractors Expose Infrastructure Weaknesses

 Permanent employees justify fixed assets.
-Contractors expose their inefficiency.
+Contractors expose their operational rigidity.

-But traditional VDI and endpoint models were built around long-term users with predictable lifecycles.
-When applied to short-term workforces, they produce:
+Traditional VDI and endpoint architectures were designed for long-term employees with predictable lifecycles.
+When applied to transient workforces, they often produce:

 • Over-provisioned environments